-Players can access all of the currently available legal online sportsbooks in West Virginia as mobile apps for Android devices.
-The upcoming online casino and poker platforms in the state will presumably be downloadable as Android apps as well.
+Players can access all of the currently available legal online sportsbooks and online casinos in West Virginia as mobile apps for Android devices.
+The upcoming online poker platforms in the state will presumably be downloadable as Android apps as well.

 Android apps must be downloaded directly from the website of an online gambling platform.
 The Google Play store doesn’t allow for download of real-money gambling apps.